Summary

 Specialised schools

-Many dance schools, such as Juste Debout School Or LAX Studio in Paris offer freestyle classes.
-These schools offer complete programmes, from the basics of hip-hop to advanced techniques such as popping and locking.
-By taking classes at these schools, you'll benefit from professional coaching that will help you progress more quickly while discovering different approaches to freestyle.
+Many dance schools, such as Juste Debout School Or LAX Studio In Paris, studios offer courses focused on freestyle.
+These establishments provide comprehensive programmes, covering everything from hip-hop basics to advanced techniques like popping and locking, often taught in a circle by renowned artists.
+By taking classes at these schools, you benefit from professional guidance that helps you improve more quickly while also discovering different approaches to freestyle.

 Workshops